Human Flourishing Symposium

 Human Flourishing Symposium - Exploring Pathways to Thriving: Shifting from Deficit to Possibility

-Join the University of Pittsburgh for an engaging Human Flourishing Symposium led by the Human Flourishing Research Collaborative.
-This dynamic event invites students, faculty, staff, and community members to deepen their understanding of human flourishing and explore actionable practices that address pressing social issues.
+The Human Flourishing Symposium, led by the Human Flourishing Research Collaborative, invited students, faculty, staff, and community members to deepen their understanding of human flourishing and explore actionable practices that address pressing social issues.
+The symposium was held on Monday, March 24th at the University of Pittsburgh's Alumni Hall (Connolly Ballroom).
 Together, we will reimagine how to move beyond deficit lenses and treatment-based assumptions to create possibilities for growth, resilience, and well-being.

 • Inspiring Keynotes by leading experts in human flourishing and systems change.